Call us at +1-760-603-0276 to discuss your project

 Spatial transcriptomics methods are now being used to identify biomarkers and elucidate the mechanisms underlying disease.
 Spatial transcriptomics datasets can be integrated with other single-cell experiments to characterize complex tissues better.

 At Three Dimension Genomics, we use Visium, a whole-transcriptome spatial method developed by 10X Genomics.
 The Visium Spatial Gene Expression slide has 4 captures areas that each span 6.5mm x 6.5 mm and hold ~5,000 barcoded spots.
 Since an individual spot is 55um, you can expect to capture between 1-10 cells per spot depending on your tissue type.

 Tissue sections (either fresh-frozen or FFPE) are cut and placed onto the 10X Visium slide, which is then H&E stained (or stained for immunofluorescence) and imaged with a brightfield microscope.
 The spot’s spatial barcode is retained throughout library preparation and later used to visualize gene expression across the tissue.

-10X Visium has high resolution compared to other spatial transcriptomics technologies, allowing for identification of 1-10 cells per barcoded spatial area.
-It also has advantages over in situ hybridization-based approaches (such as single-molecule FISH), which require targeting to a limited number of mRNAs.
+10X Visium has high resolution compared to other spatial transcriptomics technologies, allowing for the identification of 1-10 cells per barcoded spatial area.
+It also has advantages over in situ hybridization-based approaches (such as single-molecule FISH), which require targeting a limited number of mRNAs.
 10X Visium, however, allows unbiased detection of mRNAs across the whole transcriptome.

 10X Genomics provides an interactive software called Loupe Browser that allows for easy navigation of Visium data.
 You can visualize the spatial distribution of UMI counts, gene counts, and identified spot clusters, as well as expression of individual genes of interest.